marciof/Eon/specification/specification.md

 ## Function ##

 A function is a sequence composed of a function followed by zero or more values, the arguments.
-It extends the *List* type.
+It extends the *List* prototype.

 Calling a function creates a new scope composed of closure variables and deferred argument key/value pairs, and then evaluates it in the new scope returning the result.